polkaulfield/lol-for-linux-installer/README.md

 ## Remaining tasks and known problems:
 - NVIDIA Hybrid Graphics users can't boot the game with the dedicated GPU

+   Workaround for nvidia hybrid graphics: Copy the content of this file: https://github.com/kassindornelles/lol-for-linux-installer/raw/main/python_src/src/launch-league-of-legends-nvidia-hybrid-graphics.py and replace the content of your "launch-league-of-legends.py" file with it.

 - Flatpak it

 ## Can i uninstall the game?